JMcrafter26/TridUI/README.md

 The application uses a native Go implementation of the TrID file identification algorithm, providing fast and accurate file type detection without external dependencies.

-> [!WARNING]
-> :warning: TrID UI is currently in early development.
-Features may be incomplete or unstable.
-Use at your own risk.

 > [!TIP]
 > Download TridUI from the [Releases Page](https://github.com/JMcrafter26/TridUI/releases)